35 Curious Vaping Statistics & Facts to Spark Your Interest

 As many as 70% of teens who vape said they use e-cigarettes because they are available in their preferred flavors.

 Flavors further lure teens into vaping so the FDA issued a ban on unauthorized flavored cartridge-based electronic cigarettes marketed to kids and teens, as of January 2020.
-This is done in an effort to address concerns regarding vape health issues, facts and regulations show.
+This is done in an effort to address concerns regarding vape health issues.

 The ban, however, doesn’t refer to all 15,000 flavors.
 Only fruit and mint flavors were covered by the ban, while menthol and tobacco-flavored products were excluded.